rcphq/RepData_PeerAssessment1/PA1_template.md

 **1. Calculate the total number of steps taken per day**

-+ group data by date
+group data by date, then look for total mean number of steps taken per day

 ```r
 df_bydate <- group_by(df,date)